SoumilRay/Brain-Inspired-Deep-Learning/README.md

 worsens or stays the same.
 We explore different ways of implementing this effect, and we combine this phenomenon with known machine learning strategies to test how performance varies.

+Nomenclature:
+add: ephaptic effect is added
+sub: ephaptic effect is subtracted
+same: neurons in the penultimate fully connected layer couple with each other
+inter: neurons in the first fully connected layer couple with neurons in the second fully connected layer